-Established in 1911 in New York, the company started with manufacturing lock autograph recorder which as school time control system and Electrical Accounting Machine.
+Established in 1911 in New York, the company started with manufacturing lock autograph recorder which was used as school time control system and Electrical Accounting Machine.
 At that time, IBM was known as the Computing Tabulating-Recording Company.
 On February 14, 1924, the company name was changed to International Business Machines Corporation, or IBM.
 The IBM logo has not changed much in the company 96 years of existence.

 1924 Globe logo

-1956 Simple lettering logo
+1956 Simple Lettering Logo

 The globe logo had become obsolete after almost three decades of the company presence in the world market.
 Now the company wanted to make the logo speak to the audience and wished to replace the faceless and bureaucratic globe logo.

-1966 The strips incorporated
+1966 The Strips Incorporated

-1972 The Eight Strip logo
+1972 The Eight Strip Logo

 Another significant change in the logo design was to add blue to the strips of the logo.
 Blue color was chosen to express corporate sophistication that the company wanted to convey about its products to the modern worldwide audiences.

-The IBM logo is logotype designed in serif font to express the company high quality standards and sophistication of the products.
+The IBM logo is logotype, designed in serif font to express the company high quality standards and sophistication of the products.
 The bold font has a simple design with no clutter involved.

 IBM logo has simple design but it conveys the company message of high quality, sophistication of products, and worldwide presence of business, dynamism and speed.